Pennsylvania in Pictures: 22 Beautiful Places to Photograph

 Pennsylvania has so many photographic opportunities that can fulfill a specific topic of interest, like covered bridges, or provide a wide collection of images to represent the state's many sides.
-The natural beauty in Pennsylvania ranges from the dramatic Pine Creek Gorge, the Grand Canyon of Pennsylvania, and the Delaware Water Gap to the peaceful rolling countryside and Amish life in Lancaster County.
+The natural beauty in Pennsylvania ranges from the dramatic Pine Creek Gorge, the Grand Canyon of Pennsylvania, and the Delaware Water Gap to beautiful lakes and the peaceful rolling countryside and Amish life in Lancaster County.
 Explore some of these places on Pennsylvania's best hiking trails.

 The state is full of railroad imagery, from Penn Station to the Kinzua Bridge Viaduct.
 There are iconic symbols of American history, with Civil War reenactments, old churches and buildings, and small towns built on early settlements.
 Then there are the urban skylines that light up the night with skyscrapers and city lights, infusing a modern pulse in Philadelphia and Pittsburgh.
 Grab your camera and see where Pennsylvania's imagery takes you.